RHIT-CSSE/csse304/Homework/Macros/README.md

 # Racket Macros

 This is an individual assignment.
 In it, you will create syntactic extensions of Racket.
 You will NOT use youre interpreter to implement this code.
+For all problems, you must use "syntax-rules" and only syntax-rules to implement the macros.
+Any other means of implementing the macros will receive zero points.

 ## A Warning About Submitting